 Extremely widespread in soil and decaying vegetation.
 Should be considered an allergen.
 This fungus has also been documented in various zygomycosis including necrotizing fascitis, osteomyelite and angioinvasion.
 Most cases are acquired through the tramatic implantation of the fungus.
 No toxic related diseases are of record to date.

-This genus of fungi are classified as dematiaceous ascomycetes most commonly isolated from dung.
+This genus of fungi is classified as dematiaceous ascomycetes most commonly isolated from dung.
 They are not generally associated with human disease and are most often considered benign.

 Extremely widespread in soil and decaying vegetation.
 Arthrographis cuboidea and A. kalrae should be considered to be allergens.
 A kalrae has been documented in onychomycosis and has been recovered from skin, nails, and respiratory sites but has not been established as an etiological agent.
 No toxic related diseases are of record to date.